Competitor Keyword Targeting in Google Ads

 - “Compare”

-Want to generate high-intent B2B competitor keywords in just clicks?
-Use InterTeam’s Free Google Ads Competitor Copy and Keyword Generator !
-All you have to do is type your competitor’s name in the first line and it will automatically generate a list of high-converting competitor keywords.
+Want to generate high-intent B2B competitor keywords in just a few clicks?
+Use InterTeam’s Free Google Ads Competitor Copy and Keyword Generator!
+All you have to do is type your competitor’s name in the first line, and it will automatically generate a list of high-intent competitor keyword ideas.

 At the same time, make sure to block the junk.
 Add negative keywords like “[Competitor] login,” “careers,” or “customer service” so you’re not paying for unqualified clicks.